alecagayan/alcebot/README.md

 A multipurpose discord bot with cool commands like Weather and Dice Rolling!

 ## Support Server
 Having issues with alcebot?
 Fear not!
 Alcebot Support is here to save the day!
-Our support team and beta team
+Our support team and beta team are very helpful and are online most hours of the day!

 ## How to start and run
 1. Paste main.py into your text editor